 The variable Phi (Φ) is changing in the equation every zone (9x9) in each window.
-This variable was determined first by linearization of the nonlinear equation (Phi-initial) and after using optimization nonlinear techniques with constrains “Sequence Quadratic Programming” (SQP), where the Phi parameter is a bias correction factor and its maximum value must not exceed 1.1.
+This variable was determined first by linearization of the nonlinear equation (Phi-initial) and after using optimization nonlinear techniques with constrains “Sequential Quadratic Programming” (SQP), where the Phi parameter is a bias correction factor and its maximum value must not exceed 1.1.